elementor/elementor-developers-docs/src/deprecations/index.md

 ## Deprecation Process

-The reason for this gradual process is to avoid regression errors cause by external addon developers still using deprecated code.
+The reason for this gradual process is to avoid regression errors caused by external addon developers still using deprecated code.

 As a first step, developers are informed of the code change through several channels, including the [developers blog](https://developers.elementor.com/category/deprecations/), major versions' release notes, and debug tools.